LezWatch/lwtv-plugin/readme.md

     - Stacked Barcharts
     - Piecharts
     - Trendlines

-* Templates: `/templates/`
+_Templates (`/templates/`)_

-    - Output templates used by the shortcodes and Gutenberg (as well as when included on the pages themselves).
+Output templates used by the shortcodes and Gutenberg (as well as when included on the pages themselves).
 These were originally in the theme, but were moved here to allow for updates.

 ### This Year